Jump to content

 Aerial Works

-We use aircraft to check for faults, hazards and what conditions our lines are in.
+We use helicopters and/or drones to check for faults, hazards and what condition our lines are in.

-Flying the lines is fast, cost-effective, and spots things that can’t be seen in our ground inspections, such as loose cross-arms or rot at the very top of a pole.
+Flying the lines is fast, cost-effective and spots things that can’t be seen in our ground inspections such as a loose cross-arms, or rot at the very top of a pole.
+Using helicopters and drones is also very efficient across some of our more rugged terrain.

 Any issues seen are logged for action, helping us maintain a safe, reliable network and uninterrupted supply for our customers.